ruslanmv/ruslanmv.github.io/_posts/2026-01-23-inspect-and-validate-mcp-servers-and-a2a-agents.md

 ---
-title: "Inspecting MCP and A2A: Two Browser Tools, One Secure Worker"
+title: "Inspecting MCP and A2A Agents"
 excerpt: "Exposing an MCP server or A2A agent to the network means CORS walls, leaked tokens, and silent failures.
 Here are two free browser tools — and the hardened Worker — that make remote agent debugging human again."
 description: "A developer's tour of the MCP Server Inspector and A2A Agent Validator: why a static site needs a Cloudflare Worker proxy, the MCP initialize → tools/list → tools/call loop against DeepWiki and Context7, and agent-card validation against live A2A agents like Silas and PostalForm."